MicrosoftDocs/power-platform/power-virtual-agents/how-to-flow.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-## To create a new flow from a Virtual Agent
+## To create a new flow from a Virtual Agent using a template
 You can enable your bot to perform an action by calling a Microsoft Automate flow.
 The flow you want to use must share the same Common Data Service environment as your bot.
 You can create a flow from with your Virtual Agent authpring experince by selecting an Action node in Dialog Authoring and using Create new flow button:

 (Pic 1 placeholder)